ohtuprojekti-eficode/Amandus/documentation/future_considerations.md

         * Keyword suggestions
             * This seemingly needs its own LSP-server in order to get working.
 This hasn't been started yet, but some research has been done and it seems plausible to get working by connecting Amandus editor with <a href="https://github.com/robocorp/robotframework-lsp" ><underline>this package from RoboCorp</underline></a>.
 - BitBucket & GitLab authentication
-    * Github authentication is working and the user can create a service account to which he/she can connect a Github-account.
+    * Github authentication is working and the user can create a service account to which he/she can connect a GitHub account.
     * How many/What services to be used is up for discussion, but BitBucket and GitLab have been in the plans.
 Due to them being some of the more used services besides GitHub.

 ### Other things to consider
 - Git vs Repository service provider API
     * We have built our product to do the pulling, committing and pushing all through a <a href="#">git package for NPM</a>, but another way to handle may be to handle pushing through the different account service providers' APIs.
-This was the plan we had in the beginning, but later changed to only use git in order to make the code more modular and eventually usable for other things aswell.
+This was the plan we had in the beginning, but later changed to only use git in order to make the code more modular and eventually usable for other things as well.
 This may not be the best solution though.
 - Multiple concurrent user support
-    * The application seems to work fine for multiple concurrent users, but the product could do with a general overhaul of the editing process(maybe with threading?) to allow for some way of more easily handling multiple concurrent users editing different files.
+    * The application seems to work fine for multiple concurrent users, but the product could do with a general overhaul of the editing process (maybe with threading?) to allow for some way of more easily handling multiple concurrent users editing different files.

 ## Concept design